Philip E. Austin

-Philip E. Austin (born March 25, 1942) is an American economist who served as the 13th President of the University of Connecticut from October 1, 1996 to September 14, 2007.
+Philip E. Austin (born March 25, 1942) is an American economist who served as the 13th president of the University of Connecticut from October 1, 1996 to September 14, 2007.
 He returned to serve as interim president in May 2010 following the abrupt departure of Michael J. Hogan.
 Prior to UConn, Austin served as president of Colorado State University (1984–1989) and chancellor of the University of Alabama System (1989–1996).

 Early life and career

 Austin was born on March 25, 1942, in Fargo, North Dakota.

 He attended North Dakota State University, where he earned his B.S. degree in 1964 and his M.S. degree in 1966, both in agricultural economics.
-He was a member of the Sigma Chi fraternity.
-He went on to earn a M.A. and Ph.D. in economics from Michigan State University in 1969.
+He was an honored member of the Sigma Chi fraternity on campus, where his life efforts were later credited with the Significant Sig recognition award.
+He went on to earn an M.A. and Ph.D. in economics from Michigan State University in 1969.

 Austin served in the United States Army from 1969 through 1971 as an economist stationed at the US military headquarters in Saigon, Vietnam.
 He attained the rank of captain and received the Bronze Star, the Joint Service Commendation Medal, and the Army Commendation Medal.

 He subsequently served as an economist in the director’s office of the US Office of Management and Budget from 1971 to 1974.
 From 1974 to 1977, he was deputy assistant secretary of education in the US Department of Health, Education, and Welfare, including a stint as acting assistant secretary of education.
 He was one of a three-person team invited by the Danish government to evaluate Denmark’s educational programs and policies.

 Austin subsequently transitioned to academic administration, serving as director of the interdisciplinary doctoral program in public policy at George Washington University.
 From 1978 to 1984, he served as provost and vice president for academic affairs at Baruch College.